 While the site's long-term future is being determined, its 'meanwhile' use as a community destination is continuing to grow in popularity.
-It attracts repeated visits from locals and tourists alike, and reached over 22,000 Facebook and Instagram followers this year.
+It attracts repeated visits from locals and tourists alike and reached over 23,700 Facebook and Instagram followers this year.

-In 2022-23, the site hosted a variety of events, including markets, fitness classes, family days and festivals.
-Major highlights included the World Pride dinner party on the platform, a Supercars 500 fan venue, the Sound Station music festival, and New Year's Eve celebrations.
+In 2023-24, the site hosted a variety of events, including markets, festivals, fitness classes, creative workshops, family days and portable healthcare testing clinics.

+Major event highlights included Bastille Day French Festival, Taste of the Hunter Valley food and wine festival, Newcastle Marathon and Christmas and New Year's Eve celebrations.

-The ground floor retail tenancies reached full capacity in 2022-23, with a mix of offerings including café goods, books, jewellery, homewares, clothing, beach supplies, e-bikes and art.
+The ground floor retail tenancies operated at full capacity in 2023-24, with a mix of offerings including café, art, books, jewelery, homewares and e-bikes.
 Tenants also offered services such as music tuition, creative workshops and children's story times.